 A new trans-disciplinary study shows that manmade lead pollution in the air of Europe has been elevated for the past 2000 years.
-The Initiative for the Science of the Human Past at Harvard (SoHP) and the Climate Change Institute (CCI) at the University of Maine are pleased to announce the publication of this latest landmark article in GeoHealth, a journal of the American Geophysical Union.
+The Initiative for the Science of the Human Past at Harvard (Harvard SoHP) and the Climate Change Institute (CCI) at the University of Maine are pleased to announce the publication of this latest landmark article in GeoHealth, a journal of the American Geophysical Union.

 The new study takes advantage of the Climate Change Institute's next-generation ultra-high resolution technology to provide the most detailed pollution and climate record in existence.
 SoHP and CCI historians, climate scientists and archaeologists combined these new data with highly detailed historical records of climate, economic activity (lead mining and smelting) and human health conditions.
-The results show that only once in the last 2000 years lead levels in the air dropped to undetectable levels, due to the decline or abandonment of lead mining and smelting due to the onslaught of the Black Death, the most devastating pandemic to ravage Europe in the last millennium, claiming up to 50% of the population.
+The results show that only once in the last 2000 years lead levels in the air dropped to undetectable levels, due to the decline or abandonment of lead mining and smelting caused by the onslaught of the Black Death, the most devastating pandemic to ravage Europe in the last millennium, claiming up to 50% of the population.

 Authors form left to right: Alexander More (Harvard-History-SoHP-CCI), Nicole Spaulding (CCI-SoHP), Pascal Bohleber (CCI-University of Heidelberg-SoHP), Elena Korotkikh (CCI), Andrei Kurbatov (CCI), Michael Handley (CCI), Helene Hoffmann (University of Heidelberg), Christopher Loveluck (University of Nottingham), Sharon Sneed (CCI), Michael McCormick (SoHP-History, Harvard), and Paul A. Mayewski (CCI).